-These are the best cheap Wi-Fi 6 routers you can get.
+These are the best cheap Wi-Fi 6 routers you can buy

 Bottom line

-Wi-Fi 5, formerly known as 802.11ac, is still a great option for many people.
-If you have a fast Wi-Fi 5 router, there's really not much reason to upgrade to Wi-Fi 6 unless you are in an area with a lot of wireless traffic.
-If your router is starting to feel slow or your haven't made the jump to a fast Wi-Fi 5 router yet, upgrading to Wi-Fi 6 should help your speeds quite a bit and could even help if your connection drops out.
+If you have a fast Wi-Fi 5 router, there's not much reason to upgrade to Wi-Fi 6 unless you are in an area with a lot of wireless traffic.
+If your router is starting to feel slow or you haven't made the jump to a fast Wi-Fi 5 router yet, upgrading to Wi-Fi 6 should help your speeds quite a bit and could even help if your connection drops out.
+The price has even come down enough that most of the best wireless routers you can get are Wi-Fi 6.

-It used to be tougher to get in on Wi-Fi 6 for most people.
-Once a new technology is introduced to the market, it's always more expensive and the options are limited.
-Now that more products have adapted the technology, prices have come down and more options are available.

-If you're looking for a serious speed upgrade and want to make the most of a connection over 500Mbps it will be worth it to step up to the Asus RT-AX56U thanks to it's slightly higher top speed and AiMesh expansion options.
-This router is a cut above thanks to it's higher 2.4GHZ speeds which can keep your connection feeling fast even when you're on the edge of your coverage area.
-It also has a nice, angular design which helps set it apart and makes it look just a little more premium.
+If you have a high-speed gigabit internet connection, you might want to invest in a faster router, but AX1800 will be more than fast enough for most people.
+The TP-Link Archer AX21 is the best for most people with solid speeds and even can expand your coverage with TP-Link's OneMesh software that can link up with compatible TP-Link extenders.
+The AX21 is also easy to set up with TP-Link's smartphone app.

 Credits — The team that worked on this guide